 Login Module:-

-The system only can access by the authority user which is an official hospital staff whois registered.
+The system only can access by the authority user which is an official hospital staff who is registered.

 The authority user must use username and password to login to the system.

 Validation on username and password that input is required to deny the invalid user login to the system